Weather and River Ock level

 Members of the Public are welcome and the agenda can be viewed here

 Please feel free to contact me if you have any pressing issues that you would like help with.
+Either myself or one of my team will get back to you as soon as possible and do what we can to assist.
 You can contact me on any matter at the House of Commons, SW1A 0AA, firstname.lastname@example.org or 01235 768 888.
 Email is the quickest and most reliable way to get in touch, as I keep a very close eye on my emails and can reply very quickly.
 Details of my activities in Parliament can be read on my website, https://www.vaizey.com.
 I also send out occasional general interest emails about developments in the Wantage and Didcot Constituency.
-You can sign up here: http://bit.ly/EdVaizeyMP.”
+If you would like to be added to the distribution list, please complete the online form at http://bit.ly/EdVaizeyMP.